DSRCorporation/express-generator/README.md

 Contains EJS templates used for emails.

 ##### Utils
-- config: helper for getting config
+- **config**: helper for getting config
-- bcrypt: promisified version of bcrypt module
+- **bcrypt**: promisified version of bcrypt module
-- dictionaries-loader: helper for loading datasets to database from libs/dictionaries
+- **dictionaries-loader**: helper for loading datasets to database from libs/dictionaries
-- flow-helpers: contains several helper functions
+- **flow-helpers**: contains several helper functions
-- fs: promisified version of fs module
+- **fs**: promisified version of fs module
-- jwt: helper functions for authorization with JSON Web Token
+- **jwt**: helper functions for authorization with JSON Web Token
-- lodash-ext: adds useful functons to lodash
+- **lodash-ext**: adds useful functons to lodash
-- logger: utility which allows to specify different logger level and settings for each environment
+- **logger**: utility which allows to specify different logger level and settings for each environment
-- middlewares: contains method used by middleware initializer
+- **middlewares**: contains method used by middleware initializer
-- module-packer: packs a folder in one module and allows to access files from folder by 'folder/filename'
+- **module-packer**: packs a folder in one module and allows to access files from folder by 'folder/filename'
-- mongoose: changes mongoose promise on promise described in 'utils/promise'
+- **mongoose**: changes mongoose promise on promise described in 'utils/promise'
-- object-validator: utility for request validation
+- **object-validator**: utility for request validation
-- promise:
+- **promise**: wrapper over promise libraries
-- redis: creates two clients for working with redis
+- **redis**: creates two clients for working with redis
-- sequelize: creates instance of database connection
+- **sequelize**: creates instance of database connection
-- route-builder: utility for adding routes to express app.
+- **route-builder**: utility for adding routes to express app.
 Used in 'initializers/routes'
-- mailer: helper functions for sending emails.
+- **mailer**: helper functions for sending emails
-- storage-helpers: helper functions for saving files on local machine or AWS.
+- **storage-helpers**: helper functions for saving files on local machine or AWS
-- storage-helpers-local: helper functions for storage files on local machine
+- **storage-helpers-local**: helper functions for storage files on local machine
-- storage-helpers-s3: helper functions for working with Amazon storage
+- **storage-helpers-s3**: helper functions for working with Amazon storage

 #### Views
 Contains EJS templates used for express app routes.